Cheney Clow: Legacy

-After Cheney Clow was hung, most of his children stayed in the Northern Queen Anne's County, Maryland and Kent County, Delaware area, raised families and lived their lives passing from generation to generation until the present day.
+After Cheney Clow was hanged, most of his children stayed in the Northern Queen Anne's County, Maryland and Kent County, Delaware area, raised families and lived their lives passing from generation to generation until the present day.
 One of Cheney's children, his son Joshua, left the Maryland and Delaware area, changed the spelling of the name to Clough and moved west to the Ohio Valley.
 Documents show a marriage certificate of Joshua Clough and Sarah Walker being married in Kent County, Delaware, on October 2, 1794, and they had a son, Edward, who was born in 1794 in Virginia.

 Joshua Clow died in Harrison County, Ohio, where a large contingent of descendants still reside.

 Most of the other lineal descendants of Cheney Clow have lived in and around the area where Cheney Clow lived and had his rebellion, in the Northern Queen Anne's County, Maryland area, specifically the town of Sudlersville, Maryland, ever since.
 The Clow name has changed over time and many of the Clow lineage in the area now go by both Clow and Clough.
 On April 6, 1967, the local County Newspaper, the Queen Anne's County Record Observer, ran a story with the headline, "Sudlersville Couple are Married 67 Years!"
 This couple were Dudley Clow and his wife Emma Everett Clow.
 Mr. Clow was 90 years old at the time and of interest is that the family still used the 'Clow' spelling instead of 'Clough'.
 In 1969, the same newspaper published a photograph of five generations of Cheney Clow's descendants sitting together on a park bench.
 All were farmers and/or residents of the local Sudlersville community.
 In April 2009, a direct descendant of Cheney Clow, while serving as the local Fire Chief of the Sudlersville Volunteer Fire Company was killed in a single vehicle crash while responding to an alarm in a Fire Department Emergency Response Vehicle.
 Forty-one-year-old Charles F. "Buck" Clough Jr. was hailed as a hero, made national news and his accident and death has had a profound effect on the small, tight-knit farming community.